Golf: Golf courses worldwide

-Below are the top 20 countries that have the most golf courses as of 2019.
+As of 2019, the United States has the highest number of golf courses—as much as 43% of the total—and combined with second placed Japan together account for a majority (51%) of golf courses worldwide.
+Below is a table stating the number of golf courses in countries:

 Professional golf

 The majority of professional golfers work as club or teaching professionals ("pros"), and only compete in local competitions.
 A small elite of professional golfers are "tournament pros" who compete full-time on international "tours".
 Many club and teaching professionals working in the golf industry start as caddies or with a general interest in the game, finding employment at golf courses and eventually moving on to certifications in their chosen profession.
 These programs include independent institutions and universities, and those that eventually lead to a Class A golf professional certification.
 Touring professionals typically start as amateur players, who attain their "pro" status after success in major tournaments that win them either prize money and/or notice from corporate sponsors.
 Jack Nicklaus, for example, gained widespread notice by finishing second in the 1960 U.S. Open to champion Arnold Palmer, with a 72-hole score of 282 (the best score to date in that tournament by an amateur).
-He played one more amateur year in 1961, winning that year's U.S. Amateur Championship, before turning pro in 1962.
+He played one more amateur year in 1961, winning that year's U.S. Amateur, before turning pro in 1962.